-- The notes are designed for investors who seek early exit prior to maturity at a premium if, on any Review Date (other than the final Review Date), the closing level of the J.P.
-Morgan Balanced Value Dividends 5 Index, which we refer to as the Index, is at or above the Call Value for that Review Date. - The earliest date on which an automatic call may be initiated is April 27, 2021. - The notes are also designed for investors who seek uncapped, unleveraged exposure to any appreciation of the Index at maturity, if the notes have not been automatically called. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about April 27, 2020 and are expected to settle on or about April 30, 2020. - CUSIP: 48132KQA6
+- The notes are designed for investors who seek exposure to any appreciation of the J.P.
+Morgan Balanced Value Dividends 5 Index over the term of the notes. - Investors should be willing to forgo interest and dividend payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about August 26, 2020 and are expected to settle on or about August 31, 2020. - CUSIP: 48132M2G5

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page PS-8 of the accompanying product supplement, "Risk Factors" beginning on page US-4 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-6 of this pricing supplement.
+See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-8 of the accompanying product supplement, "Risk Factors" beginning on page US-4 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-5 of this pricing supplement.